rdalbuquerque/ingress-fixer-webhook/README.md

 ## Conclusion

-One of the key takeaways from this project is the realization that, for the request to successfully reach the mutating webhook service, a valid API version and object compatible with the Kubernetes version in use are essential.
-This realization led us to use annotations as a solution, minimizing the changes users would need to make to their Ingress objects.
+One of the key takeaways from this project is the realization that, for the request to successfully reach the mutating webhook service, a valid API version and object compatible with the Kubernetes version in use are required.
+This realization led me to use annotations as a solution, minimizing the changes users would need to make to their Ingress objects.
 This approach helps users adapt their Ingress objects with minimal effort, making the transition smoother.